 1. The amount of urgent need activities 0 2.
 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
 Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
 Specify the years covered that include this Annual Action Plan.
-70%
+99.00%

 For calculating the period of Overall Benefit, the three program years that will be considered are program years 2024, 2025 and 2026.
-The reason for selecting these years is that it provides time for the program to be initiated in PY2023, and will more accurately reflect the benefit of the CDBG program over time than a timespan including the first program year could.
+The reason for selecting these years is that it provides time for the program to be initiated following the city's Substantial Amendment in the spring of 2025 and will more accurately reflect the benefit of the CDBG program over time.